Tayabas: Etymology

+tayaban.
+Tayaban is a night creature known for having wings that glow like tropical fireflies.

+From the dialect of Tayabas Tagalog, there is also the word tayaba, which is an indigenous practice of the igba for planting.

+One of the popular theories for the origin of the name Tayabas is that it comes from the word bayabas (guava), but the said fruit is not native to the Philippines.

 History

-Early History
+Early history

 Tayabas is at the center of the province's long-settled heartland, which possessed the best lands, the oldest parishes, and the most active commercial centers.
-The provincial heartland was later described by Pres.
-Manuel L. Quezon as having the "richest and gayest places in the province."
+The provincial heartland was later described by Manuel L. Quezon as having the "richest and gayest places in the province."